About International Co-op Work Terms

 You need a valid work visa for every country you are working in, including the US.
 The process of procuring a visa is different for each country and it is the student’s responsibility to ensure they have the proper documentation before departing Canada.

 However, if you are a resident or citizen of the host country your work term is located in, a visa is not required.

 How do I deal with my taxes while abroad?

 What is BIL?

-Once you have secured your international co-op work term, you will be automatically registered for the co-op international course, called Bridging International Learning (BIL), which will help to prepare you for, and support you during your international co-op work term.
-The BIL Course bring all the internationally outbound co-op students together to talk about key preparations needed before leaving, as well as things to consider while you are away and before your return to Canada.
+Once you have secured your international co-op work term, you will be registered for the co-op international course, called Bridging International Learning (BIL), which will help to prepare you for, and support you during your international co-op work term.
+The BIL Course will connect students to other students on an international co-op work term.
+It also provides resources (i.e., predeparture during and returning from your work term) and SFU International Co-op forms.

 What is a site visit?

-A site visit is an opportunity for your co-op coordinator to hear directly from you and your employer about how the work term is progressing from both of your perspectives.
+A site visit is an opportunity for your Co-op coordinator to hear directly from you and your employer about how the work term is progressing from both of your perspectives.
 Ideally, site visits are done in person, but due to cost constraints, most international site visits will be done either by phone or email.
 It is an opportunity for you to talk about what you have learned and expect to learn both in professional and personal contexts.
-Any difficulties should be brought to the attention of your co-op coordinator during the site visit.
+Any difficulties should be brought to the attention of your Co-op coordinator during or even before the site visit.
 He or she will offer to mediate if you are having any problems.
-Remember, contact your co-op coordinator as soon as a problem arises, and do not wait for the site visit to bring up a concern.
+Remember, contact your Co-op coordinator as soon as a problem arises, and do not wait for the site visit to bring up a concern.